Nghicv/claude-code-pr-review/README.md

 Claude will:
 1. ✅ Load your custom rules (`.claude-review.yml`)
 2. ✅ Read project conventions (`CLAUDE.md`)
-3. ✅ Analyze all code changes
+3. ✅ Analyze all code changes (silently, no prompts)
-4. ✅ Post inline comments on specific lines
+4. ✅ Show preview of all comments
+5. ✅ **Ask once** → Post Review / Post Summary Only / Cancel
-5. ✅ Submit a comprehensive review summary
+6. ✅ Submit review to GitHub

 ## 📏 Custom Rules